 Of course this will add to your expenses, but it makes it much easier and safer to move the tank around.

 Many helium suppliers offer delivery, but you can also transport the tank yourself.
 Don't forget to ask by when you need to bring the tank back, as you'll be charged extra for late returns.

 Now, how do you use the tank?
 How do you attach the valve and operate the nozzle?
 The video below explains this very well.

 Renting a tank can be quite a hassle.
 First, you'll need to find a supplier in your area.
-You have to drive there, pay a deposit, transport the tank and bring it back after the event, typically within 48 hours.
+You have to drive there, pay a deposit, transport the tank and bring it back after the event, typically within 2 to 3 days.

 Buying a disposable helium tank is much simpler.
 You'll get them for example at Walmart or Target.
 Or you order them online.
 They come with the nozzle attached to it.